nrstott/bogart/README.md

 ```

 Route patterns support wildcards.
 Wildcards will match anything whereas regular named parameters
 will not match beyond a path separator ("/").
+Multiple wildcards may be used in a route pattern.
+The values for the wildcard matches are placed in an `Array` available from
+the request params at `req.params.splat`.

 ```javascript
 var router = bogart.router();